esp-rs/book/src/overview/index.md

 > A note on the repository naming convention
 >
-> In the [esp-rs organization] we use the folling wording:
+> In the [esp-rs organization] we use the following wording:
 >
 > - Repositories starting with `esp-idf-` are focused on `std` approach.
 E.g. `esp-idf-hal`
 > - Repositories starting with `esp-` are focused on `no_std` approach.
 E.g. `esp-hal`